What is the best treatment for back pain?

 Muscle relaxants: Muscle relaxants are used to treat acute, rather than chronic, low back pain.
 These drugs are usually used if NSAIDs are unable to help with pain management.
 Muscle relaxers will release muscle tension in the back, which can help reduce muscle spasms and back pain.

 Physical therapy/ chiropractic care: A physical therapist can offer medical advice, acupuncture therapy, and stretching exercises to increase physical activity and strengthen the abdominal muscles that can help support the back.
 Weak abdominal muscles are one of the most common causes of low back pain.
 Strengthening these muscles can help with the stability and support of the lumbar vertebrae.
 Physical therapy can help restore mobility affected by:

 Chiropractors can also help with pain management and injury prevention by providing hands-on health care like spinal manipulation.
 Spinal manipulation thrusts joints in the spine into their proper place, helping take pressure off certain areas of the spine and improve posture.

-Back pain is one of the most common causes of disability in America, with nearly 60-70% of adults experience some form of lower back pain every year.
+Back pain is one of the most common causes of disability in America, with nearly 60-70% of adults experiencing some form of lower back pain every year.
 Chronic low back pain can lead to missed work, high health care costs, and reduced quality of life.
 Fed up with a constant ache in your back?
 Get in touch with a real, quality doctor on Sesame to book a convenient and affordable back pain consultation.
 Doctors on Sesame will address your symptoms, recommend treatment options, and offer referrals if needed.
 Don't wait to treat your low back pain.
 Save up to 60% when you book an in-person or video visit on Sesame - no insurance needed.